ethereum/ethereum-org/views/content/greeter.md

 #### Getting other people to interact with your code

-In order for other people to run your contract they need two things:

-1. The `Address` where the contract is located
-2. The `ABI` (Application Binary Interface), which is a sort of user manual describing the name of the contract's functions and how to call them to your JavaScript console
+In order for other people to run your contract they need two things: the address where the contract is located and the ABI (Application Binary Interface) which is a sort of user manual, describing the name of its functions and how to call them to your JavaScript console.
+In order to get each of them run these commands:

-To get the `Address`, run this command:
+    greeterCompiled.greeter.info.abiDefinition;
     greeter.address;

-To get the `ABI`, run this command:

-    greeterCompiled.greeter.info.abiDefinition;

-**Tip:** If you compiled the code using [Remix](https://remix.ethereum.org), the last line of code above won't work for you!
-Instead, you need to copy the `ABI` directly from Remix, similar to how you copied the **WEB3DEPLOY** compiled code.
-On the right pane, click on the **Details** button and scroll down to the **ABI** textbox.
-Click on the copy button to copy the entire ABI, then paste it in a temporary text document.
+If you compiled with the [browser-based tool](https://ethereum.github.io/browser-solidity/), you can get the ABI from the fields for the `greeter` and `mortal` contracts labeled "Interface".

 Then you can instantiate a JavaScript object which can be used to call the contract on any machine connected to the network.
-In the following line, replace `ABI` (an array) and `Address` (a string) to create a contract object in JavaScript:
+Replace 'ABI' (an array) and 'Address' (a string) to create a contract object in JavaScript:

     var greeter = eth.contract(ABI).at(Address);